April 7, 2026 | 08:30

 How to measure IT Success?

 A typical crisis meeting scenario: The Management and myself as an external consultant or information security officer sitting in a conference room: Our processes are being slowed down by too many security requirements.
 Employees are complaining.
 ‘Your’ IT security is becoming a risk to our business.
-Read more
+Such statements mark an important turning point for IT in small and medium-sized enterprises.
+They reflect concerns about change and loss of control.
+Where collaboration used to be shaped by proximity and hierarchy before, successful companies rely on teamwork, clear processes, modern management tools, and automation today.
+A few examples: Read more

 October 13, 2020 | 13:01